PrefPy/opra/README.md

     <code>pip install django</code>

-    You can verify by entering the command:
+    You can verify installation by entering the command:

     <code> import django </code>